musically-ut/seqfile/README.rst

     pip install seqfile

-You can install the latest version (bleeding edge) this way:
+You can install the bleeding edge directly from the source:

 ::